mallikarjunm034/elitecompus/README.md

 ### Updated Content Structure
 All content has been updated to match the client's comprehensive feedback document:

+**🎨 NEW: College Logos Integration**
+- Added 10 official college logos to "Trusted by India's Top Colleges" section
+- Logos extracted from client-provided document and properly formatted
+- Professional display with hover effects and proper sizing
+- All logos served from `/static/logos/` directory

 1. **Updated Statistics** - Now correctly showing:
    - 120,000+ students overall placed
    - 6 LPA average CTC